-This chapter describes the process 'Settling the balance with associated subprocesses' and the activities that are included.
+This chapted soiles the process Silf of the leave of the soiles that are included.
 For balance administrators, the General Terms and Conditions for Gas Transport that BAM has issued applies, in which there is more information about for example Balance Gas and Balancing Measures.

 - Balancing takes place in collaboration with the Danish gas system, (JBZ). - Balance settlement is regulated in the balance responsibility agreement between the system balance administrator and the balance administrators. - Reporting between the balance administrators, system balance administrator, and Balancing Area Manager (BAM) should preferably take place electronically via Edigas. - Balance settlement and invoicing of imbalances is normally carried out by BAM with the exception of certain supply emergencies where it is done by the system balance administrator.
-The emergency situation exceptions are not described in detail in this handbook. - Metering values mentioned in this Chapter refer to energy in kWhh.
+The emergency situation exceptions are not described in detail in this handbook. - Metering values mentioned in this Chapter refer to energy in kWh_h.